Narayana108/awesome-privacy/README.md

 ## Browsers
 - [Firefox](https://www.mozilla.org/en-US/firefox/new/)
 - [Brave](https://brave.com/)
-- use a tmpfs for the case.
-See section "System".

 ## Browser Extensions
 > Be careful with addons.
 You cannot trust them but you also cannot use a browser without them.
 (Maybe the Tor browser)